This Heinz chili sauce brisket recipe is made in the crock pot for tender, flavorful meat with very little effort.

 Beth's Brisket Recipe

-Beth first made this recipe for us years ago when we were visiting and we all absolutely loved it.
-I asked her many times for the recipe but she kept ignoring me saying it was a "family secret."
-After many years of begging her for the recipe, she finally gave it to me and I'm happy to share it with you all today.
+Beth first made this brisket for us years ago when we were visiting, and we all absolutely loved it.
+I asked her for the recipe many times, but she always laughed and told me it was a family secret.
+After years of begging, she finally shared it with me, and I’m so happy to pass it on to you now.

 Main Ingredients Needed